 The pump mentioned in the video can be purchased at Lehmans – see details below.
 (Note it is expensive – starting at $1800)

 Check out our other related posts for more information:

 - Best hand pumps for wells (shallow and deep well options)

 - How to install a shallow well jet pump (powered)

-Not every hand pump has the same components so, the installation process may vary from model to model.
-There are lots of useful video tutorials to guide you through installing the most popular makes of hand pumps.
-I’d also recommend that you read the installation manual that comes with the pump before starting the installation.
+Not every hand pump has the same components, so the installation process may vary from model to model.
+There are many helpful video tutorials to guide you through installing the most popular makes of hand pumps.
+I’d also recommend reading the installation manual!

-While the installation process is pretty straightforward, for a deep well hand pump, it’s very much a two-person job, so don’t embark on it without having an extra pair of hands nearby.
+While the installation process is pretty straightforward, a deep well hand pump is very much a two-person job, so don’t embark on it without having an extra pair of hands nearby.

-Before installing a hand pump, ensure you’ve got all the materials and tools you require so you can make the process as streamlined as possible.
+Before installing a hand pump, ensure you’ve got all the materials and tools you require to make the process as streamlined as possible.
 Take your time with the installation – a rushed job will only lead to more headaches and maintenance issues further down the line.

 If you’re not confident that your DIY skills are up to the task, consider paying a pump professional to do the installation for you or ask a knowledgeable friend for help.

-You may not want to pump water by hand every day but, having the option available could be a life-saver in the event of a power outage or natural disaster.
+You may not want to pump water by hand every day, but having the option available could be a lifesaver in a power outage or natural disaster.